Joyride (2022 film)

 Joyride is a 2022 coming-of-age drama film directed by Emer Reynolds from a screenplay by Ailbhe Keogan.
 It had its world premiere at the Galway Film Fleadh on 5 July 2022 and was released theatrically on 29 July 2022 by Vertigo Films.

 Plot

-Twelve-year-old Mully, whose mother Rita has recently died of cancer, lives with his deadbeat father James in County Kerry, Ireland.
-At a charity event in Rita's honor, Mully discovers that James has stolen the money collected, needed to pay off his debts.
-He grabs it, runs off, and, finding a stationary taxi, and drives off.
+Twelve-year-old Mully lives with his indebted father, James, in County Kerry, Ireland, after Mully’s mother Rita dies of cancer.
+At a charity event held in Rita’s honour, Mully realises James has stolen the donated hospice money to pay off debts.
+Mully grabs the cash and flees in an unattended taxi.

-Mully is shocked to realize that there are passengers in the back seat: Joy, a middle-aged woman in a drunken stupor, and her newborn baby.
-When the baby starts crying, Joy is overwhelmed, but Mully is able to calm the child.
-Mully swaps the taxi for a car in a used car lot, and insists on driving.
-Mully and Joy take the backroads to remain undetected as he is an underage and therefore unlicensed driver, and they could be stopped by the police.
-They quarrel at first but later bond.
+He is startled to find two passengers in the back: Joy, a middle-aged woman who is drunk and distressed, and her newborn baby.
+When the baby cries, Joy panics, but Mully manages to calm the child.
+To avoid attention, Mully abandons the taxi and takes another car from a used-car lot, insisting on driving despite being underage and unlicensed.
+They stick to back roads to reduce the risk of being stopped, quarrelling at first but gradually bonding.